ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_release_with_branches.rst

     release_summary: |-
       Write some text here that should appear as the release summary for this version.
-      The format is reStructuredText (but not a list as for regular changelog fragments).
+      The format is reStructuredText, but not a list as for regular changelog fragments.
       This text will be inserted into the changelog.